juandarr/todo-react-django/README.md

 > Temporary workaround
 > Once you get the new file, make sure that the schema for List and Todo only have `title` as required field

-Once you have your `schema.yml` file set, you can create your own API using `openapitools` according to the instruction at the beginning of the `development` section.
+Once you have your `schema.yml` file set, you can create your own API using `openapitools` according to the instructions at the start of the `development` section.

 ### Performance diagnostics